acworkma/azlab/hclab/readme.md

 ## Files
 - variables.azcli - defines variables to be included in other scripts
 - resourcegroup.azcli - creates the resource group
-- servicebus.azcli - creates a service bus
+- namespace.azcli - creates a service bus namespace
-- apim_del.azcli - deletes apim
-- apim_ext.azcli - creates an external api
-- apim_int.azcli - creates an internal apim
+- queue.azcli - creates a queue in the service bus namespace